tonybaloney/plumbery-contrib/fittings/applications/wordpress/README.md

 # WordPress blogging server

-The objective of this use case is to deploy a Stackstorm server, at the [Managed Cloud Platform from Dimension Data](http://cloud.dimensiondata.com/eu/en/).
+The objective of this use case is to deploy a Wordpress server, at the [Managed Cloud Platform from Dimension Data](http://cloud.dimensiondata.com/eu/en/).
 This is done with [plumbery](https://developer.dimensiondata.com/display/PLUM/Plumbery) and a template that is provided below.

 ![WordPress](wordpress.png)